jelhub/scimgateway/README.md

 - [Azure Relay](https://learn.microsoft.com/en-us/azure/azure-relay/relay-what-is-it) is now supported for secure and hassle-free outbound communication — with just one minute of configuration
 - [ETag](https://datatracker.ietf.org/doc/html/rfc7644#section-3.14) is now supported
 - [Bulk Operations](https://datatracker.ietf.org/doc/html/rfc7644#section-3.7) is now supported
-- Remote real-time log subscription for monitoring and centralized logging
+- Remote real-time log subscription for centralized logging and monitoring.
+Using browser `https://<host>/logger`, curl or custom client API - see configuration notes
-using browser and url: `https://<host>/logger`
-`curl -N https://<host>/logger -u user:password`
-custom client API, see configuration notes
 - By configuring the chainingBaseUrl, it is now possible to chain multiple gateways in sequence, such as `gateway1->gateway2->gateway3->endpoint`.
 In this setup, gateway beave much like a reverse proxy, validating authorization at each step unless PassThrough mode is enabled.
 Chaining is also supported in stream subscriber mode
 - Email, onError and sendMail() supports more secure RESTful OAuth for Microsoft Exchange Online (ExO) and Google Workspace Gmail, alongside traditional SMTP Auth for all mail systems.
 HelperRest supports a wide range of common authentication methods, including basicAuth, bearerAuth, tokenAuth, oauth, oauthSamlBearer, oauthJwtBearer and Auth PassTrough
 - Major version **v5.0.0** marks a shift from JavaScript to native TypeScript and prioritizes [Bun](https://bun.sh/) over Node.js.
 This upgrade requires some modifications to existing plugins.